 Furthermore, landscaping can be installed which would provide erosion control and enhance the effectiveness of the buffer between the proposed residential development and the sensitive habitats and parkland located adjacent to the proposed residential community.
 Landscaping can diffuse light and noise generated from the residential area and create an additional barrier to domesticated animals which may bypass the fencing required above.
 Landscaping can also provide erosion control to prevent sedimentation of the wetlands located in the lowlands.
 As will be discussed more fully within the findings regarding visual resources, landscaping can also screen the developed area from public viewing areas.
-Therefore, the Commission imposes Special Condition 4 which requires the applicant to submit landscaping plans for all areas which are graded to prepare the site for development including any areas graded within Gum Grove Park and the lowlands to carry out CDP 5-97-367-A1 (Exhibit 6, pages 1-2).
-This landscape plan requirement supplements the revised landscape plan requirement previously imposed by the Commission under Special Condition 20 of CDP 5-97-367-A1 by expanding the area for which the applicant is responsible to landscape.
+Therefore, the Commission imposes Special Condition 4 which requires the permittee to submit landscaping plans for all areas which are graded to prepare the site for development including any areas graded within Gum Grove Park and the lowlands to carry out CDP 5-97-367-A1 (Exhibit 6, pages 1-2).
+This landscape plan requirement supplements the revised landscape plan requirement previously imposed by the Commission under Special Condition 20 of CDP 5-97-367-A1 by expanding the area for which the permittee is responsible to landscape.
 The previously imposed requirement related specifically to the water quality basin required under the previous permit.
 The expanded requirement relates to buffering required to mitigate the impacts of residential development upon adjacent park and habitat areas.

 The landscaping required for buffering purposes will mitigate operational phase impacts associated with the development.
 This same landscaping may also address construction phase impacts upon Gum Grove Park and sensitive habitat areas such as erosion and noise.
-Therefore, Special Condition 4 requires the applicant to install the landscaping required for buffering purposes prior to or concurrent with commencement of construction of the homes within VTTM 15402 (Exhibit 6, page 3).
+Therefore, Special Condition 4 requires the permittee to install the landscaping required for buffering purposes prior to or concurrent with commencement of construction of the homes within VTTM

+15402 (Exhibit 6, page 3).
 Except for the landscaping on individual residential lots, Special Condition 4 requires all other landscaping to be completed prior to the issuance of the first certificate of occupancy of any residential structure within VTTM 15402.
-Finally, Special Condition 4 requires the applicant to complete all landscaping on individual residential lots within 60 days of completion of construction of each house.
+Finally, Special Condition 4 requires the completion of landscaping on individual residential lots within 180 days for the front yard and 365 days for the rear yard after the close of escrow of each residential lots.
+Erosion control measures including erosion control landscaping are required during any interim period between ground disturbance and completion of final landscaping.
 This timing arrangement will ensure that buffering, screening and erosion control landscaping will be completed regardless of whether every individual single family residence is completed.